 The transform from English to "Swedish Chef" had the following four impotant properties:

-Back in August, I made some changes and pulled it into fjord.
+Back in August, I made some changes and pulled it into Fjord.
 This helped us suss out localization issues on a new site.
 However, I wasn't really happy with it.
-Amongst other things, I always wondered if "Swedish Chef" was kind of culturally insensitive.
+Amongst other things, it always felt like "Swedish Chef" was culturally insensitive.

 A couple of weeks ago, I overhauled poxx.py again.
 This time, PIRATE!
 It continues to have the four properties I think are important for a test locale.